tivvit/tivvit.github.io/_projects/7_admin_email_hadoop.md

 ---
 Taking care of email development clusters
 * Hadoop ~10 servers
-* Migrating Elasticsearch cluster to version 5 and to dockerized environment
+* Migrating Elasticsearch cluster to version 5,6 and to dockerized environment
+* MooseFS storage cluster

  Cooperation with administrators of production clusters